microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-intelligenceprofilesponsorstate.md

 ---
 title: "intelligenceProfileSponsorState resource type"
-description: "A known state-sponsor of an actor related to a threat or vulnerability outlined in an Intelligence Profile"
+description: "Represents a known state-sponsor of an actor related to a threat or vulnerability outlined in an intelligence profile."
 author: "joerattazzi-microsoft"
 ms.localizationpriority: medium
 ms.prod: "security"